 If excessive bleeding occurs, the woman's uterus is massaged by pressing on her abdomen, and she is given oxytocin continuously through an intravenous line.
 These measures help the uterus contract.
 The woman is also given fluids intravenously to help restore the amount of fluid in the bloodstream.
 If bleeding continues, another drug that helps the uterus contract is also given.
 These drugs can be injected into a muscle, placed as a tablet in the rectum, or, during cesarean delivery, injected into the uterus.

 The woman may need a blood transfusion.

 Doctors look for the cause of excessive bleeding.
 The uterus may be examined to see whether any fragments of the placenta remain.
+Any fragments that remain in the uterus are removed by hand.
 Rarely, dilation and curettage is needed to remove these fragments.
 In this procedure, a small, sharp instrument (curet) is passed through the cervix (which is usually still open from the delivery).
 The curet is used to remove the retained fragments.
 This procedure requires an anesthetic.
 The cervix and vagina are examined for tears.